xxgicoxx/tearboty-bot/README.md

 ### 2. Twitter
 ````
 # Create an Twitter application
-Create an application on https://developer.twitter.com/en/apps
+Create an application on https://developer.twitter.com/en/apps.

 # Get keys and tokens
-Access application details and click on 'Keys and tokens' button
+Access application details and click on 'Keys and tokens' button.

 # Configure
-Get your credentials and set in .env
+Get your credentials and set in .env.
 ````

 ### 3. Foursquare Places
 ````
 # Foursqare console
-Go to Foursquare on https://foursquare.com/developers/apps
+Go to Foursquare on https://foursquare.com/developers/apps.

 # Select a app
-Select app or click on 'Create A New App'
+Select app or click on 'Create A New App'.

 # Get credentials
-On app details, copy client id, client secret and set in .env
+On app details, copy client id, client secret and set in .env.
 ````

 ### 4. Run